 Choose the Best Printing Method For Your Book.

-Choosing the best printing process for your needs is the easiest way to save when self-publishing, and it is best to decide before you start designing your book.
-Take some time and seriously consider how many books you will need.
-Many self-publishers choose digital, only to discover later that they need a few hundred more books to give to contributors and for promotion.
+Choosing the best printing process for your needs is the easiest way to save money when self-publishing, and it is best to decide before you start designing your book.
+To decide Print-On-Demand Vs. Offset, take some time, and seriously consider how many books you will need.
+Many self-publishers choose digital to discover later that they need a few hundred more books to give to contributors and promotion.
 If you are close to benefiting from offset printing, you may want to do a little research or send out a survey to see if you can get pre-orders.
-Also, if you have a bunch of pre-orders, but don’t want to house an inventory, you may even want to print both offset and use digital for online fulfillment.
+Also, if you have many pre-orders but don’t want to house an inventory, you may even want to print both offset and use digital on demand for online fulfillment.
+Download my free Print-On-Demand Vs. Offset Worksheet to help to decide your best choice.

 Understanding print-on-demand books (POD)